Manecas1221212/romance/chapter_15.md

 Friday morning, Anna woke with clarity.

+The kind of clarity that comes after sleepless nights and impossible decisions.
+The kind that feels like ice water in your veins.

 She showered.
-Dressed in black jeans and a dark sweater—nothing memorable.
-Put her hair in a ponytail.
-No jewelry.
-Minimal makeup.
-Comfortable shoes with good traction.
+Dressed carefully—dark jeans, a navy sweater, comfortable shoes.
+Nothing that would stand out.
+Nothing that would be remembered.

-She looked at herself in the mirror and saw someone she didn't recognize.
-Or maybe someone she'd always been but had never admitted.
+She looked at herself in the mirror and barely recognized the woman looking back.
+Or maybe she recognized her for the first time.
+The version of herself she'd always kept buried under professionalism and propriety and the pretense of being civilized.

-Efficient.
-Ruthless.
-Willing.

 At work, she was calm.
-Focused.
-She finished three models, approved two presentations, took four client calls.
-Everyone remarked on how much better she seemed.
+Eerily calm.
+She finished three financial models, approved two client presentations, took four calls.
+Everyone remarked on the change.

-"You look rested," Marcus said.
+"You look better," Marcus said in the elevator.

-"I am," Anna replied.
+"I feel better," Anna replied.
 And it was true.
-The decision had lifted a weight.
+The decision had lifted something—not quite a weight, but the exhausting burden of indecision.

-At three, she left work early.
-Told Denise she was taking the afternoon off.
+She worked through lunch.
+At two-thirty, she told Denise she was leaving early.

-"Good for you," Denise said, relieved.
-"You deserve it."

-Anna drove to a hardware store in New Jersey where no one would recognize her.
-Paid cash for: heavy-duty garbage bags, bleach, rubber gloves, duct tape, a cheap tarp.
-The teenager at the register didn't look up from his phone.

-She stopped at a gas station and bought a burner phone.
-Activated it with a prepaid card.
-Tested it.
-Worked perfectly.

-At a Goodwill two towns over, she bought a plain black hoodie, size large.
-Paid cash.
-The woman at the register smiled and said, "Have a blessed day."

-"You too," Anna said.
+"Doctor's appointment," Anna said.
+"That therapist I mentioned."

-She drove home.
-Put the supplies in her trunk.
-Wrapped the hoodie in a plastic shopping bag.
+"Oh, good."
+Denise looked genuinely relieved.
+"I'm glad you're taking care of yourself."

+Anna smiled.
+"Me too."

+She left the office and drove home, her mind already organizing the evening ahead into a timeline, a plan, a series of steps that couldn't be undone once started.

-At five, she made dinner for Sophie and Jake—pasta with sauce, their favorite.
-They ate together like a normal family, talking about school and friends and nothing that mattered.
+At five, she made dinner for Sophie and Jake—pasta with marinara sauce, garlic bread, their favorite simple meal.
+They ate together at the kitchen table like a normal family.

 "Where's Dad?"
-Jake asked.
+Jake asked, twirling spaghetti.

 "At his studio.
 But you'll see him Sunday."

+Sophie looked up from her phone.
 "Are you guys getting divorced?"
-Sophie asked, too directly.

-Anna met her daughter's eyes.
-"I don't know yet.
-Would that be okay?"
+Anna met her daughter's eyes—fourteen years old and already too perceptive.
+"I don't know yet, sweetheart.
+Would that be okay with you?"

-Sophie shrugged in the way teenagers did when they wanted to seem unbothered but weren't.
+Sophie shrugged with studied teenage indifference.
 "I guess.
-As long as we don't have to move."
+As long as we don't have to move schools."

 "You won't have to move.
-I promise."
+I promise you that."

-After dinner, Anna hugged them both for a long time.
+After dinner, Anna hugged them both longer than usual.
+Sophie tolerated it.
+Jake squirmed.

-"You're being weird," Jake said, squirming.
+"You're being weird, Mom," Jake said.

-"I love you," Anna said.
+"I love you," Anna told them, holding tight.
 "Both of you.
-No matter what happens, remember that."
+No matter what happens, remember that I love you more than anything."

-"Okay," Sophie said slowly.
+"Okay," Sophie said slowly, exchanging a glance with her brother.
 "We love you too."

-At seven, Anna told them she was meeting Claire for dinner.
-They barely looked up from their screens.

-Anna took her normal car to a parking garage in Midtown.
-Parked on the third level.
-Took the elevator down.
-Walked two blocks to a different garage where she'd rented a car that morning using a fake name—an old trick from college, a driver's license that looked real enough for rental companies that didn't look hard.

-The rental was a gray sedan.
-Forgettable.
-Perfect.

-She drove to the West Village.
-Parked four blocks from Jessica's building.
-Put on the large hoodie.
-Tucked her hair under the hood.
-Checked her reflection in the visor mirror—anonymous, shapeless, no one.

-At 7:45, she texted Jessica from the burner: *We need to talk.
-Tonight.
-It's important.*

-Jessica replied within seconds: *Who is this?*

-Anna: *Anna.
-New phone.
-Mine was compromised.
-Can I come by?
-I have information about who's been sabotaging me.*

-Three dots appeared.
-Disappeared.
-Appeared again.

-Jessica: *Okay.
-When?*

-Anna: *20 minutes?*

-Jessica: *Fine.*

-Anna sat in the car and waited.
-Watched people walk by—couples holding hands, dog walkers, delivery bikes.
-Normal life continuing while she prepared to end one.

-At 8:05, she got out.
-Walked to 128 Perry Street.
-Buzzed 4C.

-"It's Anna."

-The door clicked open.

-Anna climbed the stairs.
-Rubber gloves in her pocket.
-Heart steady.
-Mind clear.

-Fourth floor.
-Door 4C.

-Jessica opened it, wearing yoga pants and an oversized sweater.
-No makeup.
-Hair in a messy bun.
-She looked young, vulnerable.

-"Hey," Jessica said.
-"Come in."

-Anna stepped inside.

-The apartment was small, tastefully decorated.
-Books on shelves, art on the walls—including two of Andrew's pieces.
-Candles burning.
-Music playing softly.

-"Sorry for the mess," Jessica said.
-"I wasn't expecting—"

-"It's fine," Anna said.
-She scanned the space.
-Living room open to kitchen.
-Bedroom door to the left.
-Bathroom to the right.
-Windows facing the street.
-No one else home.

-"So what did you want to talk about?"
-Jessica asked.
-She seemed nervous, fidgeting with her sleeves.

-Anna turned to face her.
-"I know about you and Andrew."

-Jessica went very still.

-"I know you've been sleeping with him.
-I know you've been meeting here, lying about where he is, playing the concerned friend while you fuck my husband."

-"Anna—"

-"I know you helped him access my accounts.
-My email, my calendar, my files.
-You helped him sabotage my career."

-"That's not—I would never—"

-"Don't lie to me."
-Anna's voice was calm, almost gentle.
-"I have proof.
-Photos.
-Timestamps.
-Messages.
-I know everything."

-Jessica's face crumpled.
-"It wasn't like that.
-It wasn't—we didn't plan it.
-He was grieving and I was trying to be there for him and things just happened—"

-"Did you help him sabotage me?"

-"No!
-God, no. Anna, I would never—I didn't even know he had access to your accounts.
-I swear."

-Anna studied her face.
-The tears looked real.
-The distress looked real.

-But Anna didn't care anymore if it was real.

-"Do you love him?"
-Anna asked.

-Jessica hesitated.
-"I don't know.
-Maybe.
-He's kind and he sees me and—"

-"He's married.
-To me."

-"I know.
-I'm sorry.
-I'm so sorry."
-Jessica was crying now, ugly crying.
-"I know I'm a terrible person.
-I know I broke the rules.
-But Anna, he was so lonely and I was—we were both just—"

-She stopped.
-Looked at Anna's face.
-Saw something there that made her take a step back.

-"Anna, what are you doing?"

-Anna reached into her pocket and pulled on the rubber gloves.

-"What I have to do," Anna said.

-And then she moved.
+At seven, Claire arrived to stay with the kids for the evening, as they'd arranged.
+Anna had asked her yesterday—could she possibly watch Sophie and Jake Friday night?
+Just for a few hours?

+"Where are you going?"
+Claire had asked.

+"That therapy appointment I scheduled," Anna had lied smoothly.
+"The only slot she had was Friday at eight."

+Claire had been so pleased.
+So proud of Anna for "finally getting help."

+Now, as Anna grabbed her purse and keys, Claire gave her a warm hug.
+"I'm so glad you're doing this.
+It's going to help, I promise."

+"I know," Anna said.
+"Thank you for watching them."

+"Anytime.
+That's what friends are for."

+Anna left before the guilt could catch up with her.

+In the car, she sat for a moment with her hands on the wheel, staring at nothing.
+She could still turn around.
+Could actually go to a coffee shop, sit there for two hours, come home and tell Claire the session went well.

+But she thought about Jessica's text from yesterday—the one that had sealed everything. *Working from home tomorrow night to finish the Meridian analysis.
+Going to be a long one!*

+Jessica.
+Alone in her apartment.
+Friday night.
+No witnesses.

+Jessica, who'd been sleeping with Andrew.
+Who had access to Anna's life, her home, her family.
+Who'd introduced Andrew to Jason at the gallery, creating connections, building a network.

+Anna had seen them together—Jason, Andrew, Jessica.
+A triangle of conspiracy.

+As she drove toward the West Village, Anna's mind worked through the evidence like a prosecutor building a case:

+*The sabotage started when Jessica arrived.
+The phantom meetings.
+The corrupted files.
+The emails Anna didn't write.*

+*Jessica had been in Anna's home.
+Had access to her computer, her passwords, her life.*

+*Jessica "befriended" Andrew right after Mia died—when he was vulnerable, grieving, easy to manipulate.*

+*Jessica encouraged the emotional affair.
+Got close to him.
+Used him to gain more access, more information, more leverage.*

+*And then Jason appeared.
+At Henderson.
+At Andrew's gallery.
+Connected to Jessica somehow.
+Part of the same conspiracy.*

+Anna's hands tightened on the wheel.

+*Jessica orchestrated everything.
+Brought Jason back into Anna's life.
+Seduced Andrew to destabilize the marriage.
+Sabotaged Anna's career from the inside.
+All of it deliberate.
+All of it planned.*

+The traffic light turned green.
+Anna accelerated.

+*The question isn't whether Jessica is guilty.
+The question is what Anna is going to do about it.*

+She knew the answer.
+Had known it since she made the calendar appointment: *8pm—Resolution.*

+She was going to confront Jessica.
+Get a confession.
+Make her admit what she'd done—the affair, the sabotage, the calculated destruction of Anna's life.

+And then...

+Anna's mind skipped ahead to the "and then," but she pulled it back.
+One step at a time.
+Get the confession first.
+Hear Jessica admit it.
+Get proof.

+*Then* she'd decide what came next.

+(But she already knew.
+Deep down, in the cold clear place where decisions got made, she already knew.)

+The West Village streets were busy with Friday night energy—people heading to dinner, to bars, to dates.
+Normal people living normal lives where the worst thing that might happen was a bad meal or an awkward conversation.

+Anna parked three blocks from 128 Perry Street.
+Checked her reflection in the rearview mirror.
+She looked calm.
+Composed.
+Like someone going to have a difficult but necessary conversation.

+Not like someone preparing to commit murder.

+(Was that what this was?
+She didn't let herself name it.
+Naming it would make it real.
+Would make it impossible to walk away from.)

+She got out of the car.
+Locked it.
+Started walking.

+Perry Street was tree-lined and pretty, with brownstones and small apartment buildings.
+Jessica's building was modest but well-maintained.
+A nice place for a junior PM who was sleeping with her boss's husband.

+Anna stood across the street for a moment.
+Watched the lit windows.
+Thought about Jessica inside, probably working on her laptop, thinking she was safe.

+Thinking Anna didn't know.

+But Anna knew everything.

+Anna had documented everything.

+Anna had spent weeks piecing together the conspiracy, tracking the evidence, building the case.

+And now it was time for resolution.

+She crossed the street.
+Approached the building.
+Her heart was steady.
+Her mind was clear.

+She thought about Sophie and Jake at home with Claire, doing homework or watching TV, safe and innocent and completely unaware that their mother was about to cross a line that couldn't be uncrossed.

+She thought about Andrew, who'd loved her once and now loved someone else.
+Someone younger, simpler, untainted by ambition and compromise.

+She thought about her career—the SVP promotion just barely out of reach, slipping away because someone was sabotaging her from the inside.

+She thought about Jane's words at dinner: *"You can fall apart at home if you need to.
+But at work?
+You're ice.
+You're stone.
+You're untouchable."*

+Anna was about to become very, very untouchable.

+She reached for the buzzer.

+Hesitated.

+*Last chance.
+Walk away.
+Go home.
+Deal with this like a rational person.
+Report Jessica to HR.
+File for divorce.
+Find a therapist.
+Choose the normal path.*

+But the normal path meant losing.
+Meant letting Jessica win.
+Meant watching her marriage dissolve and her career implode while the person who'd orchestrated it all faced nothing worse than a professional reprimand.

+Anna had never been good at losing.

+She pressed the buzzer for 4C.

+And waited for Jessica to let her in.